A bird’s eye view of your car, while it’s reversing, is one of the more impressive in-car technologies these days.

 Is A 360-Degree Car Camera System Worth It?

 While some drivers are better than others at parking, we all feel pain when our wheels are curbed and bumpers are scuffed.
-A 360-degree camera system is well worth the investment if you want to stop such damages.
+A 2D or 3D 360-degree camera system is well worth the investment if you want to stop such damages.

 Kocchi’s SurroundView™ System Video Footage